Steps of PPAP during new development | Production part approval process

 1. Design Records :

 The Organization shall have the design record of the product.
 A printed copy of the latest drawing needs to be provided.
+Drawing is provided by the customer when responsible for design.

 2. Authorized Engineering Change Documents: